My Instant Pot Greek Chicken recipe is one of our favorite Keto and low carb dinners to make in my pressure cooker!

 If you prefer you can use the saute function in your pressure cooker to brown the chicken, but sometimes I find it sticks and it's simpler to brown skin on thighs in my cast iron skillet.

-Fully deglaze the pan you cooked the chicken in with the remaining marinade and water mixture from the ziplock bag, then add the deglazed liquid to your pressure cooker and place the chicken in the liquid on the base of the pressure cooker, skin side up.
+Deglaze the pan you cooked the chicken in with the remaining marinade then add the deglazed liquid to your pressure cooker and place the chicken in the liquid on the base of the pressure cooker, skin side up.

 Lock the lid and turn the pressure valve to 'sealed', then pressure cook for 8 minutes.